What help can you get paying your energy bills?

 Other ways to save on your energy bills

-Once you’ve found the right financial support, it’s worth looking at other ways you could make your bills cheaper.
+Once you’ve got the right financial support in place, consider other ways you could make your bills cheaper.
+Here’s two of the simplest ways to make savings.

 There are lots of easy things you can do to make your home more energy-efficient, without spending any extra money.